What Is an Origination Fee on a Personal Loan?

 How do I avoid loan origination fees?

-While they aren’t generally negotiable (and can’t be waived), some lenders don’t charge personal loan origination fees.
-However, they may have additional costs, higher interest rates or different eligibility requirements.
-If you pre-qualify for a loan that fits your needs, but it has an origination fee, don’t let that be a deal breaker.
+While origination fees can’t be waived, some lenders don’t charge them.
+But if you prequalify for a loan that fits your needs but has an origination fee, don’t let that be a deal breaker.
 Do your research and compare loan offers from multiple lenders.
-Reputable lenders like OneMain Financial are clear about their costs and requirements upfront.
+Reputable lenders like OneMain are clear about their costs and requirements upfront.

 Selecting a personal loan is an important financial decision.
-When comparing offers, it's not only the APR that matters.
-Consider repayment terms, how much you want to borrow, how soon you'll receive funds, and any restrictions on loan proceeds before signing.
-Ask questions, do your homework and make sure you’re getting the best offer for your needs.
+When comparing offers, it’s not only the APR that matters.
+Consider repayment terms, how much you want to borrow, how soon you’ll receive the funds and any restrictions on the use of loan proceeds before signing.
+Ask questions, do your homework and make sure you’re getting the best loan offer for your budget and needs.

 This article has been updated from its original posting on June 15, 2020.
-Kia Jackson contributed.
+Kia Jackson and Kim Gallagher contributed.

 This article is for general education and informational purposes, without any express or implied warranty of any kind, including warranties of accuracy, completeness, or fitness for any purpose and is not intended to be and does not constitute financial, legal, tax, or any other advice.
 Parties (other than sponsored partners of OneMain Financial (OMF)) referenced in the article are not sponsors of, do not endorse, and are not otherwise affiliated with OMF.